logos-maker/anyasm/README.md

 ```
 $0000 ; Sets the address counter in the compiler to adress 0
 ```
+## TODO
+Make it possible to select header for your compiled program, like ELF and others like intelHEX formating for EPROM burning and stuff like that.
+Make it generate text files from binary files, that you then can convert back with this program.

 ## compilation of the assembler - creates the command
 ```
 gcc anyasm.c -o anyasm